CLU-MSCP/bedics/01-Theory/dsurch1.md

 <img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/LSB.png" alt="HSS" align="left" style="width: 20%; height: 20%; margin:8px">

 I never felt at a loss for questions to answer because I knew the theory well enough to know that many of the branches were unexplored or greatly in need of replication.
 There was no pressure to come up with a new idea or be unique.
 The focus was on the truth of the theory more than anything else.
-In addition, such a commitment to one theory also provided me an immediate community to join which was motivating.
+In addition, such a commitment also connected me with a professional community filled with people to share my ideas and present my work.

 <br>